srozemuller/rozemuller_blog/content/blog/2022-09-25-monitor-intune-using-azure-functions/index.md

 type: "regular" # available types: [featured/regular]
 url: monitor-intune-using-azure-functions-powershell-and-graph-api
 ---
-Intune and the rest of Microsoft Endpoint Manager are growing.
+Intune and the rest of Microsoft Intune are growing.
 To keep your environment nice, clean and secure it is a good idea to monitor your MEM environment.
 In this blog, I explain how to monitor Intune based on Graph API and PowerShell with Azure Functions.

 {{< toc >}}